National Religious Broadcasters: History

 In response to this challenge, 150 Evangelical Christian broadcasters and church leaders held a series of meetings which led to the formation of the National Religious Broadcasters (NRB).
 In the fall of 1944, members of the NRB adopted their Constitution, Bylaws, Statement of Faith, and Code of Ethics.
 And thus began a multi-year effort by NRB to build credibility for Evangelical broadcasters, to secure available public interest slots, and to overturn the ban on the purchase of radio airtime for religious broadcasting.

 In 1949 the newly formed ABC radio network reversed the ban on paid religious broadcasting, with the other networks following their lead.
 In a few years, Evangelical radio broadcasters were again on major radio networks with scores of new programs.

 The NRB now operates in a more complex electronic media environment, while retaining its original focus of defending and expanding access to electronic media platforms for Christian evangelism.
 And the audience for religious broadcasters has expanded, with 141 million Americans using Christian media at least once per month.

 Membership

 Members of the association are required to ascribe to the Statement of Faith and adhere to the NRB Code of Ethics.
 NRB members must also meet the Standards of Financial Accountability set forth by the Evangelical Council for Financial Accountability (ECFA).

 Governance

 NRB members elect a Board of Directors and five Officers for the association.
 The five Officers, along with five Members-At-Large elected from the board of directors, form an Executive Committee that governs the association.

 Controversy

 On 27 August 2021 NRB fired its senior vice president of communications, Daniel Darling, because he expressed support for the use of vaccines to fight the COVID-19 pandemic.
 This was done in the midst of a precipitous rise in COVID-19 deaths blamed largely on low vaccination rates against the disease.

+In April 2026 NRB filed a complaint with the Federal Elections Commission, asking the agency to investigate ABC over a satirical Jimmy Kimmel Live show scene.